 - 6 GB data for 15 days = $39.90 USD

-Click here to order this international e-sim card for Kenya.
+Click here for more info or to order an international e-sim card for Kenya via SimOptions.

 Why buying a sim card for Kenya